-Let’s change that!
+Let’s try to solve your problem right here!
 This is a detailed guide on how to compose essay introductions that work.
 Once you get that first paragraph written, it will be easier to move on.

 - It’s your only chance to make a first impression.
 If the intro is not catchy enough, the reader might stop wasting their time.